The Battle for Wesnoth 1.17.17+dev

 #define PLAIN_LOG

-EXIT_STATUS start(const std::string &filename, bool take_screenshot, const std::string &screenshot_filename)
+EXIT_STATUS start(bool clear_id, const std::string &filename, bool take_screenshot, const std::string &screenshot_filename)

 Main interface for launching the editor from the title screen.